NickSapphire/SequenceAlignment/README.md

 Created score matrix with highlighted moves (saved as score_matrix.html) in the SequenceAlignment directory.
 ```

-The html file contains the dataframe as a table with the moves for the optimal alignment highlighted
-in green.

 When doing local alignment, only the aligned substrings from both sequences will be uppercase,
 the rest will be lowercase, as seen below: